wgmo/graphtik/docs/source/operations.rst

 Modifiers on ``operation`` inputs and outputs
 ---------------------------------------------

-Certain modifiers are available to apply to input or output values in ``needs`` and ``provides``, for example to designate an optional input.
+Certain modifiers are available to apply to input or output values in ``needs`` and ``provides``, for example, to designate optional inputs, or "ghost" sideffects inputs & outputs.
 These modifiers are available in the ``graphtik.modifiers`` module:

 Optionals
 ^^^^^^^^^